jing-library/r-text-mining/episodes/02-clean-data.Rmd

 ## Introduction

+R is powerful processing tabular data, or data displayed in columns or tables.
+R can also handle non-tabular data such as text.
+Julia Silge and David Robinson followed the tidy data principles branded by Hadley Wickham and developed the package tidytext to analyze textual data.

+In the package tidytext, tidy text is defined as a one-token-per-row data frame, where a token is a meaningful unit of text, such as a word, a sentence, or a paragraph, that we are interested in analyzing.
+Tokenization is a process of splitting text into tokens.

 This is a lesson created via The Carpentries Workbench.
 It is written in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.txt) for static files and [R Markdown][r-markdown] for dynamic files that can render code into output.